-You can appoint whomever you wish to be your Funeral Agent except, for obvious reasons, your funeral director.
+You can appoint whomever you wish to be your Funeral Agent except, for obvious reasons, your funeral director or any employee of the funeral home, cemetery or crematory that will handle your funeral.
 Your appointed Funeral Agent can be just about anyone including a friend, clergy member, social worker, or extended family.

 How do I appoint a Funeral Agent?